Nibby/Yi/README.md

 ## Current Progress
 QiPan is a long way from v1.0.
 As with all great apps, though, there are humble beginnings.
+See [Projects](https://github.com/Nibby/QiPan/projects) for current development progress.

+##Roadmap
+To meet major release milestones, the following features are planned.

 ### Chapter 1: Humble Beginnings (v0.5 earlybird)
 - [ ] Rendering a goban